 - Subsidies available for those who earn less than 400 percent of FPL

-- You may be able to pair your plan with a Health Savings Account (HSA) for tax savings.
+- You may be able to pair your plan with a Health Savings Account for tax savings.
 Here's how to set up an HSA.

 Healthcare Sharing Ministries